shameem19/ProjectGettingAndCleaningData/Codebook.md

 For the purpose of this project other estimates have been removed.

-Note: features are normalized and bounded within [-1,1].

 Naming convention for the variable names are of the following form: tbodyaccmeanx, which means the mean value of tBodyAcc-XYZ.